am-work/terra-homework/README.md

 This repo contains the homework instructions as well as skeleton code that you can fill in to complete the homework.

+## Getting help

+If something is not clear or you get stuck, ask for help in the #homework-help channel on the event's Discord server.

+## Organization

 The repo is organized as follows:

 * `HOMEWORK.md`: The instructions/spec for the homework.
 Read this README first,